 Over the past 20 years, in addition to support from the universities where I have worked, my research has been funded by the Jacob Javits Foundation, the Alfred P. Sloan Foundation, the National Science Foundation, the National Institutes of Health, the Office of Naval Research, and General Motors.
 In 2003, I received the Distinguished Scientific Award for Early Career Contribution to Psychology from the American Psychological Assocation.
 In 2004, Christopher Chabris and I jointly received the Ig Nobel Prize in Psychology for showing that it is possible to hide a "gorilla" in plain sight (the "Prize" awards research that first makes you laugh and then makes you think).

-As a product of a liberal arts college known for exceptional undergraduate instruction, I am particular humbled by the awards I have received for teaching and mentoring, and I find teaching to be a great source of inspiration in my thinking and research.
+As a product of a liberal arts college with exceptional undergraduate teachers, I am particular humbled by the awards I have received for teaching and mentoring, and I find teaching to be a great source of inspiration in my thinking and research.
 Some of my best-known studies have come from undergraduate laboratory classes I have taught over the years.
 As a graduate student at Cornell, I received the Annual Teaching Award for the best teaching by a psychology department graduate student.
-At Harvard, I received awards for both undergraduate and graduate mentoring (the John Marquand Award and the Excellence in Mentoring Award).
-At the University of Illinois, I received the Graduate Student Organization Award.
-Several times, I have appeared on the list of teachers ranked as excellent.
+At Harvard, I received campus-wide awards for both undergraduate and graduate mentoring (the John Marquand Award and the Excellence in Mentoring Award).
+At the University of Illinois, I received the Graduate Student Organization Award and the Hohenboken Teaching Award.

 of this website.